1990

 I will always be thankful to Ricker, Fire Chief Norman Herrin and Maine State Police Cpl.
 Allen Jamison for the information they gave me and respect them for their honesty and compassion.

-Deputy Chief M.E.
-Dr. Ronald Roy's deposition testimony the jury did not hear March 23, 1990
+Deputy Chief Medical Examiner Dr. Ronald Roy's March 23, 1990 redacted video deposition

 My attorney sells me out April 9, 1990